Skip to main content

 Detail card description

-You write the detail card description in the submission form.
+You write the detail card description in the submission portal.
 It is not editable by Anthropic.
 The disclaimer text shown on connector cards is general and not customizable per partner.

 Review process